Inside: An Earth Day craft for kids that uses plastic from your recycling bin!

 At the same time, I’d been thinking of making another suncatcher for spring.
 An Earth Day craft for kids seemed like the perfect idea!

-RELATED: If you have new readers or almost-readers, you may be interested in these personalized Earth Day Emergent readers in my store.
+RELATED: If you have new readers or almost-readers, you may be interested in these personalized Earth Day Emergent readers in my own little store, or in my store on Teachers Pay Teachers.
 You type in student names on one page, can they “magically” fill in on every page of the little book.

 Making Our Kids Earth Day Craft